Newton-School/web-applications-programming/Lectures-react/Lecture-14/lecture-outline.md

 - Key Points:
   1. React is a JavaScript library for building user interfaces, particularly for single-page applications.
+     - Real-world analogy: Think of React like LEGO blocks.
+Just as LEGO pieces snap together to build complex structures, React components combine to create complex user interfaces.
   2. Developed and maintained by Facebook, first released in 2013.
   3. Importance: Fast, scalable, and simple way to build interactive UIs.
+     - Real-world analogy: React is like a car's dashboard - it updates different gauges (components) in real-time as conditions change, without needing to replace the entire dashboard.
   4. Real-world examples of React-powered applications (e.g., Instagram, Facebook, Netflix).

 - Engagement: